davidmreed/ktema-org-zola/resume.md

 ### Interim Product Manager, CumulusCI Suite, Salesforce (2021-)

-- Owned the vision and roadmap for a suite of 5 applications.
+- Owned the vision and roadmap for a suite of 6 applications.
 - Set engineering priorities for scrum team of 13.
 - Coordinated requirements with multiple stakeholder teams across business units.
-- Balanced product management and scrum responsibilities with engineering leadership.

 ### Lead Member of Technical Staff, Salesforce (2019-)